andrevidela/Research-report/Thesis/index.md

 ## Mapping primitive to data types and vice-versa

 At the end of section 3 we encountered a problem with primitive types and linearity.
-We were not able to implement `copy` and `drop` because we do not have access to the constructors of primitive types.
+We could not implement `copy` and `drop` because we do not have access to the constructors of primitive types.

-This is because those types are not defined using the `data` syntax used normal declarations.
+This is because those types are not defined using the `data` syntax used for normal declarations.
 Rather, they are assumed to exist by the compiler and are built using custom functions which are different for each backend.
 If only `String` and `Int` were defined as plain data types, we could implement functions such as `copy` and `drop`.

 It turns out this is possible, we can use a clever encoding that maps plain data types to primitive types and have the compiler “pretend” they are plain data types until the codegen phase where they are substituted by their primitive variants.
 Just like in _Haskell_, `String` could be represented as a `List` of `Char`, and `Char` could be represented as `Vect 8 Bool`.
 Using both those definitions our primitive types have now become plain data with regular constructors: